luigicapogrosso/HermesBDD/README.md

 HermesBDD is a novel multi-core and multi-platform [binary decision diagrams](https://en.wikipedia.org/wiki/Binary_decision_diagram) package focused on high performance and usability.
 HermesBDD supports a static and dynamic memory management mechanism, the possibility to exploit lock-free hash tables, and a simple parallel implementation of the ITE procedure based on a higher-level wrapper for threads and futures.

-For more information, progress reports, and more, please visit the HermesBDD [home page](https://luigicapogrosso.github.io/HermesBDD/).
+For more information on progress reports, please visit the HermesBDD [home page](https://luigicapogrosso.github.io/HermesBDD/).

 ## Dependencies ##